TABLE OF CONTENTS

 - Single Contacts – There is only one point of contact in B2C tech support issues.

-- Basic CRM – You don’t need to have best-of-the-best software to track every piece of customer information, because more often than not, once the fix is done, you won’t hear from the customer again.
+- Basic CRM – You don’t need to have the best-of-the-best software to track every piece of customer information, because more often than not, once the fix is done, you won’t hear from the customer again.

 Step Three: Tech Support Credit Card Processing

 The job of an accepting bank is to measure the risk of the business and provide financial backing based on that measurement.
-Risks are measured according to personal financial history, the business’ financial history, and the business’ industry type.
+Risks are measured according to personal financial history, the business’s financial history, and the business’ industry type.
 In this case, a new tech support business startup in the industry scores relatively high on the risk factor scale.
 Chargebacks and fraud have marred the industry and put a bad light on businesses operating in it.

 Even if you have spotless credit and a year’s worth of financial history, you will still need to look for a high risk merchant account for tech support to get you credit card processing.
 Processors of this type are equipped to handle accounts of this type and provide risk mitigation tools to ensure the success of your business as you continue to grow.